- Great sound quality

 Finally, I decided on placing the Max on the top of my TV stand in a horizontal position.
 Unlike other smart speakers, the Max can be oriented either vertically or horizontally, making fit easily into most people’s home decor.

-That said, placing the Max vertically switches the speaker to mono mode, while situating the speaker horizontally results in stereo sound.
+That said, placing the Max vertically switches the speaker to mono mode, while situating the speaker horizontally results in stereo sound output.
 The speaker switches between these two forms of audio output automatically thanks to built-in orientation sensors, which is a great move on Google’s part.

 Under the hood, the Max packs impressive specs.
 The speaker features four drivers, two 4.5-inch long-throw subwoofers, two 0.7-inch tweeters and six Class-D amplifiers.

-The Max also features six far-field microphones for picking up voice commands, a USB Type-C port that can be used with an ethernet adapter (I didn’t test this feature out) and a 3.5mm headphone jack in order to hook the Google Home Max to external devices like a record player.
+The Max also features six far-field microphones for picking up voice commands, a USB Type-C port that can be used with an ethernet adapter (I didn’t test this feature out) and a 3.5mm headphone jack in order to hook the Google Home Max to external devices like a record player or other audio device.

 If you aren’t fond of the fabric-covered design of the original Google Home or Google Home Mini, you aren’t going to like the look of the Max.
 The Max also comes in both ‘Chalk,’ which is marketing speak for white, and black, or ‘Charcoal.’

 Unlike other Home devices that include a dedicated ‘Mute’ button, the Max features a touch strip on its top, which switches to the side when the speaker sits vertically.
 Along with volume control, this strip also allows audio to be paused.
-In my experience the volume control worked well in most situations, though I also found it finicky.
+In my experience the volume control worked well in most situations, though I also found it finicky in some instances.

 The motion of swiping from left to right needs to be performed multiple times in order to raise the volume significantly.
 Thankfully it’s also possible to increase the speaker’s volume with voice commands, though these need to be repeated as well.